S. P. Somtow: Conducting and institutions

-Somtow is artistic director of Opera Siam.
-In 2006, Somtow Sucharitkul conducted the first Wagner opera in Southeast Asia, Das Rheingold, as part of a five-year project to bring the entire Ring Cycle to Southeast Asia by 2010.
-Various delays afflicted the project and it has yet to resume.
-He has conducted the Thailand premieres of many key repertoire operas such as Thaïs, Otello, and The Rape of Lucretia.
-He embarked on a venture to conduct all of Mahler's symphonies in Thailand, and the cycle was completed with No. 2 in 2015.
+Somtow is the founder and artistic director of Opera Siam (formerly Bangkok Opera).
+In 2006 he conducted Das Rheingold, described as the first Wagner opera staged in Southeast Asia, as part of a planned production of the complete Ring cycle.
+He has led Thai premieres of operas including Thaïs, Otello, and The Rape of Lucretia, and undertook a cycle of Mahler's symphonies in Thailand, completing the Second Symphony in 2015.